LennaHammer/English/EVP/out/words_adjective.md

 ## 646. rare ## adjective
 /rer/ UNUSUAL
 [B1]very unusual
-- a rare disease/species
+- a rare `disease/species`
-- a rare occasion/opportunity
+- a rare `occasion/opportunity`
-- It's very rare to see these birds in winter.
+- It's very rare `to` see these birds in winter.

 ## 647. raw ## adjective
 /rɔː/ NOT COOKED
 [B1]not cooked
-- raw fish/meat/vegetables
+- raw `fish/meat/vegetables`

 ## 648. real ## adjective
 /riːl/ TRUE
 [B1]true and not pretended
-- What's the real reason she didn't come?
+- What's the real `reason` she didn't come?
-- Is that your real name?
+- Is that your real `name`?

 ## 649. realistic ## adjective
 /ˌriː.əˈlɪs.tɪk/ SEEMING REAL